2021 Handbook of Florida Water Regulation: Consumptive Use

 What permits are required for consumptive use?

-Individual permits are required when withdrawal volume equals or exceeds established daily limits that are measured in gallons per day or when withdrawal wells or surface intake facilities exceed certain specifications (such as intake diameter of six inches).
+- Individual permits: permits are required when withdrawal volume equals or exceeds established daily limits that are measured in gallons per day or when withdrawal wells or surface intake facilities exceed certain specifications (such as intake diameter of six inches).

-When a party's water usage reaches any of certain predetermined threshold levels, the appropriate FWMD will require an individual consumptive water use permit.
+When a party's water usage reaches certain predetermined threshold levels, the appropriate FWMD will require an individual consumptive water use permit.
 It is highly recommended to consult the appropriate FWMD regarding the threshold levels that apply to specific operations.
 Permit application is required for the individual permit type.

 How do I obtain an individual consumptive use permit?